-- (xi) The consistency of the subdivision with the Structure Plan for Kingston, including: - (ii) Consistency with the Road Layout Plan and Stormwater Management Plan contained within the Kingston Village Special Zone Subdivision Guidelines (2010); - (iii) Providing open space and recreation areas as the development progresses; - iv) Achieving the range of section sizes, concentrating highest density within Activity Area 1a; - v) Providing for rear access lanes; - (vi) Avoiding sections that result in garages and backs of houses facing the street; - (vii) Achieving section layout that provides maximum solar access for future dwellings; - (viii) Landscaping of the street and open spaces that reflects the character of the existing Kingston Township; - (ix) Avoidance of cul-de-sacs unless they are short and completely visible from its intersection with a through street. - (xii) In addition to the above, within the Mount Cardrona Station Special Zone the extent to which: - (a) The subdivision design is in general accordance with Structure Plan A Mount Cardrona Station Structure Plan. - (b) The subdivision is consistent with the Mount Cardrona Station Design Guidelines (2008) and the recommendations of the Design Review Board. - (c) The objectives and principles of SNZ: HB 44:2001 have been achieved. - (d) The development is staged in a logical manner, ensuring that adverse effects on amenity values of the site and its surrounds are as far as possible retained throughout the construction phase. - (e) Roads are designed in accordance with the Roading Schedule contained in the Mount Cardrona Station Design Guidelines (2008) and contribute to a 'rural' character, avoiding kerb and channelling and wide road widths, and creating a pedestrian friendly environment.
+- (xi) The consistency of the subdivision with the Structure Plan for Kingston, including: - (ii) Consistency with the Road Layout Plan and Stormwater Management Plan contained within the Kingston Village Special Zone Subdivision Guidelines (2010); - (iii) Providing open space and recreation areas as the development progresses; - (iv) Achieving the range of section sizes, concentrating highest density within Activity Area 1a; - (v) Providing for rear access lanes;

-- (f) Road widths and other traffic calming measures are utilised within the Village Precinct to enable the creation of a pedestrian friendly environment. - (g) Ford crossings within Activity Area 6 are encouraged in order to maintain a rural character. - (h) Pedestrian footpaths and trails to be in accordance with the Mount Cardrona Station Design Guidelines (2008) and any relevant engineering standards. - (xiii) In the Hanley Downs Areas of the Jacks Point Resort Zone, in regard to stormwater management, the extent to which: - a) Natural flow paths have been used in the design of stormwater management systems; - b) Techniques have been adopted to ensure that: - (i) the rate of stormwater discharge remains equal to, or less than that of pre-development up to the 1 in 100 year average recurrence interval event; and - (ii) The quality of water in any discharge remains equal to or better than that of pre-development; and - (iii) Stormwater management systems are designed to cater for the 1 in 100 year average recurrence interval event.
+- (vi) Avoiding sections that result in garages and backs of houses facing the street; - (vii) Achieving section layout that provides maximum solar access for future dwellings; - (viii) Landscaping of the street and open spaces that reflects the character of the existing Kingston Township; - (ix) Avoidance of cul-de-sacs unless they are short and completely visible from its intersection with a through street. - (xii) In addition to the above, within the Mount Cardrona Station Special Zone the extent to which: - (a) The subdivision design is in general accordance with Structure Plan A Mount Cardrona Station Structure Plan. - (b) The subdivision is consistent with the Mount Cardrona Station Design Guidelines (2008) and the recommendations of the Design Review Board. - (c) The objectives and principles of SNZ: HB 44:2001 have been achieved. - (d) The development is staged in a logical manner, ensuring that adverse effects on amenity values of the site and its surrounds are as far as possible retained throughout the construction phase. - (e) Roads are designed in accordance with the Roading Schedule contained in the Mount Cardrona Station Design Guidelines (2008) and contribute to a 'rural' character, avoiding kerb and channelling and wide road widths, and creating a pedestrian friendly environment. - (f) Road widths and other traffic calming measures are utilised within the Village Precinct to enable the creation of a pedestrian friendly environment. - (g) Ford crossings within Activity Area 6 are encouraged in order to maintain a rural character. - (h) Pedestrian footpaths and trails to be in accordance with the Mount Cardrona Station Design Guidelines (2008) and any relevant engineering standards. - (xiii) In Residential (Hanley Downs) Activity Areas A, B, C, D and E, cul-de-sacs shall be straight (+/- 15 degrees) addition to the above, within the Residential (Hanley Downs) Activity Area of the Jacks Point Resort Zone, the extent to which: